-On Aug.
-1, the university notified the campus community that with the first day of classes a little over two weeks away, it was recommended that students, faculty and staff limit travel and interactions with those who are not in their immediate household in order to reduce exposure and help keep our community safe.
+The university recommends that students, faculty and staff limit travel and interactions with those who are not in their immediate household in order to reduce exposure and help keep our community safe.
 Here are additional resources related to travel:

 On Oct.
 6, OIED announced to campus the decision to cancel all education abroad programming for the Spring 2021 semester.
 OIED is working with students to plan for future study abroad opportunities and with individual departments that require a study abroad component to develop alternatives for their graduating students.

 University-sponsored travel remains suspended under the following conditions: